Principles & Values

 Consider the business you want to create and who you are as a person and founder today, and how that contrasts with who you want to be.

-So you need to spend some time thinking about what you care about and once you have a short list of your most important values (it should sound a lot like what Agent Smith questions) and then you need to take those values and create a set of principles that are flexible enough to deal with any number of situations.
+So you need to spend some time thinking about what you care about and once you have a short list of your most important values, you need to take those values and create a set of principles that are flexible enough to deal with any number of situations.

 Summary